These Grads Found Success With Multiple Full Sail Degrees

 Once NoAnie was humming along, Steph realized it was time to turn up the volume on their internet marketing.
 She created a promotional video and used her SEO skills to push NoAnie to the top of freelance platform search results.
 Big clients like Denny’s, Dominos, and the Oakland A’s started asking for jingles and full-length songs.

 “I didn’t think I was ever going to go into entrepreneurship, but if you have a plan and it goes a different way, you shouldn’t be upset about it,” she says.
 “I’m so grateful, and I love the way my life has twisted and turned into something I never even imagined.”

 Shane Engelman’s dual degrees helped him achieve his lifelong dream of moving to California.
 He lives in San Francisco, working remotely for Florida-based startup Magic Leap.
 The company’s head-mounted Magic Leap One display blends computer-generated images with real-world objects, bringing augmented reality and computer vision to life.

-The Game Design master's also taught Shane how to navigate user experience and project management.
+The Game Design master’s also taught Shane how to navigate user experience and project management.
 His fully loaded resume made him invaluable to employers, granting him the flexibility to work from anywhere in the world.
-In two years, Shane will start working remotely from his sailboat as he takes off from San Francisco and travels the world.
+Now, Shane can work remotely from his sailboat as he travels the world.